SimonEnsemble/oldish_SimonEnsemble.github.io/index.md

 <img class="profile-picture" src="{{site.baseurl}}/{{site.profile-picture}}">

 We leverage machine learning, statistical mechanics, mathematical modeling, and molecular simulations to accelerate the discovery and deployment of nano-porous materials for gas storage, separations, and sensing.
-Our efforts directly contribute to the development of novel materials and technologies, the generation of cheaper and cleaner energy, and the enhancement of national security.
+Our efforts directly contribute to the development of novel materials and technologies, the provision of cheaper and cleaner energy, and the enhancement of national security.

 <p align="center"><iframe src="nisif6.html" width="345px" height="345px" align="middle"></iframe></p>